 Who makes travel arrangements?
 You make your own flight arrangements from a major airport near you.
 Driving may be an option depending on your location.

-What airport should I fly into?
-Depending on where your travel originates, you are most likely going to route through Denver or Salt Lake City.
+What airport should I fly to?
+Depending on where your travel originates, you will most likely route through Denver or Salt Lake City.
 From there, you’ll fly into Bozeman Yellowstone Airport, where we will pick you up.
 Transportation is provided, but you can rent a car if you wish.

 Do I need a car?
-Not for the week you are with us.
-Many of our activities are local and can be reached after a short walk.
+Not for the week; you are with us.
+Many of our local activities can be reached after a short walk.
 For those further away, we provide transportation.
-However, if you are bringing a spouse or a friend who wants to do some exploring, a car will be helpful.
+However, if you bring a spouse or a friend who wants to explore, a car will be helpful.
 You can also arrive early or stay late and explore the area on your own.

 QUESTIONS?
 Contact us.